 We’re looking to reward the most inventive and innovative new company to break onto the scene.
 Nominees can include companies that raised substantial funding, but we’re also looking for scientific advances and creative solutions to the challenges of biology and business.

-We’re looking to honor a region, company, or individual that has shown exceptional resourcefulness and accomplishment generating an environment in which the life sciences community thrives.
+We’re looking to honor a regional agency, organization, or company that has shown exceptional resourcefulness and accomplishment generating a local environment in which the life sciences community thrives.